wavesoft/gulp-jbb-profile/README.md

 ### `frequent` - Frequently Encountered Flag

-This flag should be set to `true` if this object is frequently encountered in order to opt it in for further optimisation.
+This flag should be set to `true` if this object is frequently encountered.
+Such objects are encoded in a more optimised way.

-_NOTE: This optimisation works only for the first 32 objects._
+_NOTE: The optimisation works only for the first 32 objects, so carefully chose your frequent objects._

 ### `postInit` - Post-init Script

 This property contains a script that will be executed right after the object is constructed in order to initialise the instance.

-The following global variables are available in your script:

-- `inst` : The instance of the object
-- `props` : An array of the de-serialised properties in the order they appear in the properties field.
+Script macros are available, refer to the _Script Macros_ section below for more details.

 For example: